-Citati Hours.
-1 Lab Instructor: (fill in name and email for future reference) Email: Physics Office: Office Location: (936) 294-1601 Farrington, room XXX Required Textbook: Physics 1411 Lab Manual (available at Bookstore) Required Supplies: Pencils, Notebook, and a calculator with trigonometric functions.
-Description and Goals: Pencils, Notebook, and a calculator with trigonometric functions.
-The PHYS 1411 Laboratory is designed to complement and enhance your classroom experience.
+Lab Instructor: (fill in name and email for future reference) Email: Physics Office: Office Location: (936) 294-1601 Farrington, room XXX Required Textbook: Physics 1422 Lab Manual (available at Bookstore) Required Supplies: Pencils, Notebook, and a calculator with trigonometric functions.
+Description and Goals: The PHYS 1422 Laboratory is designed to complement and enhance your classroom experience.
 It begins a few weeks after the start of the semester.
 A single grade is assigned for both components as a whole, with a contribution of 15% from the laboratory.
 Many concepts discussed in a theoretical or problem-solving context during the main course will be experienced and tested here by firsthand contact.
-Engineering-related topics will tend to be emphasized because of their applied nature.
+Engineering-related topics will tend to be emphasized, because of their applied nature.
 You will begin to develop the careful observational skills required for scientific lab work, and learn to correctly glean useful information and generalizations from those results.
 You will practice techniques for the reduction of systematic observing errors, and learn to properly account for the manner in which unavoidable random or statistical errors limit the applicability of your conclusions.
-You will practice effective communication or your procedure, observations, and conclusions by the completion of a lab report template for each session.
+You will practice effective communication of your procedure, observations, and conclusions by the completion of a lab report template for each session.
 Objectives: 1.
 Students will be able to apply mathematics to the description of physical processes, and establish the connection from theoretical and computational predictions to experimental outcomes.

-2. Students will be able to generalize basic laws of nature in order to apply them in a broad variety of specific problems.
-For example, in addition to the application of Newton's laws of motion to a wide range of circumstances, students will develop the ability to identify the different types of energy and solve problems using principles of conservation of energy.

-- 3. Students will understand how symbolic mathematical proofs derive conservation laws of fundamental physical quantities. - 4.
-Students will develop analysis skills valued in the workplace, such as mathematical sophistication, quick adaptation, trained intuition, capacity for abstraction, and ability to independently and creatively solve problems. - 5.
-Students will develop techniques for the measurement of physical processes, and understand how uncertainties, both systematic and statistical, limit their observation. - 6.
-Students will develop their critical thinking skills through the development of problem-solving skills, and the analysis and interpretation of data associated with lab experiments - 7.
-Students will learn to identify potential sources of error in experimental design and measurement. - 8.
-Students will develop the written and visual communication skills through written assignments and reports. - 9.
-Students will develop their teamwork skills, and the associated verbal (oral) and listening (aural) communication skills associated with teamwork involved with laboratory activities. - 10.
-Students will develop their empirical and quantitative skills through assignments involving problem solving and by conducting laboratory experiments.

-Teamwork:
+2. Students will be able to articulate the fundamental concepts of electricity and electromagnetism, including electrostatic potential energy, electrostatic potential, potential difference, magnetic field, induction, and Maxwell's Laws.
+Students will also apply these laws to the analysis of circuits with potential sources, capacitance, and resistance, including parallel and series capacitance and resistance.

+3. Students will be able to use Faraday's and Lenz's laws to determine the magnitude of electromotive forces.
+More broadly, students will learn how symbolic mathematical proofs are used to derive theorems governing the behavior of physical objects.

+4. Students will develop analysis skills valued in the workplace, such as mathematical sophistication, quick adaptation, trained intuition, capacity for abstraction, and ability to independently and creatively solve problems.

+5. Students will be able to conduct basic laboratory experiments involving electricity and magnetism and relate physical observations and measurements involving electricity and magnetism to theoretical principles.

+6. Students will develop their critical thinking skills through the development of problem-solving skills, and the analysis and interpretation of data associated with lab experiments

+7. Students will learn to identify potential sources of error in experimental design and measurement.

+8. Students will develop the written and visual communication skills through written assignments and reports.

+9. Students will develop their teamwork skills, and the associated oral and aural communication skills associated with teamwork involved with laboratory activities.

+10. Students will develop their empirical and quantitative skills through assignments involving problem solving and by conducting laboratory experiments.